January is 'Radon Action Month' in Illinois

 $500 (student), $100 (school)

 All contest prizes are funded by a grant from the U.S. Environmental Protection Agency.
-Both contests are sponsored by IEMA, ALAIL and U.S. Environmental Protection Agency Region 5.
+Both contests are sponsored by IEMA, Lung Association, and U.S. Environmental Protection Agency Region 5.

-In 2020, Illinois took home top honors in the National Radon Video Contest.
-The video, What’s Your Radon, was produced by Girl Scout Troop 41592 and comprised of students from Barrington High School.
-The top posters and videos from the 2020 state contests can be viewed on IEMA’s radon website at www.radon.illinois.gov.
+The top posters and videos from the 2022 state contests can be viewed on IEMA’s radon website at www.radon.illinois.gov.
 The website also includes information about radon and lists of licensed measurement and mitigation professionals.
 Information is also available through IEMA’s Radon Hotline at 800-325-1245.